GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The only difference between a FA [finite automata] and a TM [Turing machine] is that the TM, unlike the FA, has paper and pencil.
-Think about it.
-It tells you something about the power of writing.
+> ### The best programmers are not marginally better than merely good ones.
+They are an order-of-magnitude better, measured by whatever standard: conceptual creativity, speed, ingenuity of design, or problem-solving ability.
 >
-> ~ *Manuel Blum*
+> ~ *Randall E. Stross*

 ---
 ## 🏎 Quick Facts